Mbed OS Reference

 306

-307/** Write a value to the SPI peripheral in slave mode
+307/** Get a received value out of the SPI receive buffer in slave mode

 308 *

-310 * @param[in] obj The SPI peripheral to write
+310 * @param[in] obj The SPI peripheral to read

 312 */